 Since the microscope objective is designed to operate at 100x, we would need to use an additional projection optic of approximately 1.25x in order to provide the optimum magnification.

 It should be kept in mind that as magnification is increased and spatial resolution is improved, field of view is decreased.
-Applications that require both good spatial resolution and a large field of view will need CCDs with greater numbers of pixels.
-It should also be noted that increasing magnification lowers image brightness on the CCD.
+Applications that require both good spatial resolution and a large field of view will need cameras with greater numbers of pixels.
+It should also be noted that increasing magnification lowers image brightness.
 This lengthens exposure times and can limit the ability to monitor real-time events.